 Spocket is our choice of dropshipping platform for Shopify stores.

-Step 5 – Promoting your dropshipping store
+Step 5 – Promoting the store you have built for Dropshipping with Shopify

 Unless you have an existing network, do not expect that your customers will flock in as soon as you launch your new Shopify store.
 You have to implement effective marketing strategies.